plogs/jsgoti/content/posts/acknowledgment.md

 Clovis land could never have been legally ceded or given freely.
 Successor cultures simply appropriated Clovis land as their own.

 For example.
-All 574 federally recognized tribes[^recognized] still in existence today (e.g, Cherokee, Choctaw, Sioux, Comanche, Chnook, Inuit) occupy land once home only to the Clovis people.
-This land, in turn, was appropriated by Spanish explorers, English settlers, and other European colonists.
+All 574 federally recognized[^recognized] tribes in existence today (Cherokee, Choctaw, Sioux, Comanche, Chnook, Inuit, etc.) occupy land that was once the home of the Clovis people.
+This land, in turn, was subsequently appropriated by Spanish explorers, English settlers, and other European colonists.

-Given our present-day knowledge of Native American Nations, one may assume that land appropriation and inadvertent culture death of the past was violent and unforgiving.
+Given our present-day knowledge of Native American Nations, one may assume that past land appropriation and inadvertent culture-death was violent and unforgiving.

  * Violence between Native American tribes took many forms.[^violence]